kdorff/sfpg/readme.txt

 ____________________________________________________________
 TIPS / FAQ

- * If some or all thumbnails is missing or show up as a red X, the reason could be that the full images is too big for the php-engine to load them into memory.
+ * If some or all thumbnails are missing or show up as a red X, the reason could be that the full images are too big for the php-engine to load them into memory.
 You will then have to do one of the following:
      1. Make the full images smaller.
      2. Increase the memory_limit in php.ini.
 (If the memory_limit is 8MB, it gives a maximum image size on about 1600*1600 pixels).
  * If no thumbnails or images show, it could be that the script does not have the php tag "<?php" as the very first.
 This tag must come before any other output.
 A blank line above or even a space before the tag will render the script useless.
 This can also happen if the auto_prepend_file option in php is used.